AlvinoNguyen/100-days-of-code/log.md

 ### Day 8: January 8, Wednesday

 **Today's Progress**: Finished the product landing page.
-Solved Problems 1 and 2 on Project Euler using Javascript.
+Solved Problems 1 and 2 on Project Euler using JavaScript.

 **Thoughts**: Now that the product landing page is finished, I can reflect on things that I can improve on when it comes to CSS.
 Most importantly, I need to get into the habit of planning out the layout of my page before rushing into projects.
 I believe my code will be formatted way better if I have a general idea of what I want my page to look like beforehand.
 This includes properties such as coloring, size, and responsiveness.
 Also, I need to get used to using CSS variables more often to make my code more readable and writeable.

 Secondly, from now on, I want to incorporate a bit of rigorous problem solving into my 100 Days of Code challenge.
 My plan is to supplement my normal project coding with coding puzzles from sites such as [Project Euler](https://projecteuler.net/), [Leetcode](https://leetcode.com/), and possibly even [Codeforces](http://codeforces.com/).
-In addition to Javascript, I want to sharpen my C++ skills for the sake of coding interviews.
+In addition to JavaScript, I want to sharpen my C++ skills for the sake of coding interviews.
 However, I won't make it a mandatory rule because of how much problem solving I already do in my classes.

 **Links to work**:
 1. [Product Landing Page](https://github.com/AlvinoNguyen/Product-Landing-Page)